 “We pulled out all the stops to try and make the series happen in Australia.
 Unfortunately, due to the ongoing Covid-19 pandemic and despite us looking at many different contingencies, it became apparent that it just wasn’t possible for us to travel and make the show there.
 However, we are all really excited about a UK version of I’m A Celebrity.
 While it will certainly be different producing the show from the UK, the same tone and feel will remain.

 “Our celebrities will probably have to swap shorts for thermals but they can still look forward to a basic diet of rice and beans and plenty of thrills and surprises along the way."

-It is so far unclear which celebrities will be taking part, although there's a whole host of rumours, ranging from Nick Grimshaw to Jessie J.
+With the series set to begin on Nov.
+15, it is so far unclear which celebrities will be taking part.
+Although there's a whole host of rumours, ranging from Jessie J to Shane Richie.